GracianMaseko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 tr A-Za-z N-ZA-Mn-za-m: encodes and decodes text using the rot13 encryption.
 Assume ASCII. >> README.md

-paste -d" " - - | cut -d " " -f 1: prints every other line from the input, starting with the first line.
+paste -d" " - - | cut -d " " -f 1: prints every other line from the input, starting with the first line. export WATER=STIR: adds the two numbers stored in the environment variables WATER and STIR and prints the result.